DETAILED STOCK MARKET GUIDE FOR BEGINNERS

-Before starting to invest in stocks, learning about what the share market is and how it works will help.
+Before starting to invest in stocks, it is important to learn about what the share market is and how it works.
 It is where shares of different companies are traded.
 In India, there are two primary exchanges; the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE).

 Investment is a key to your safe and secured future.
 However, to overcome the impact of inflation, investments in plain old financial instruments does not seem to be adequate.
 To get something extra out of your investments, Share market offers the lucrative opportunity of purchase and trade of securities such as stocks and options.
 Angel Broking empowers every eager investor to understand the working of the share market by providing information on stock market basics, how to trade, types of financial instruments, and successful trading strategies that offer better returns for you to become someone more than a regular investor.